kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 		- We sent Valindra (scalewarden uniform) and Cass forward (guard uniform), forward.
 Captain Billings held up a bow to execute the prisoners.
 Callum, Efraim, Asim.
 		- Cass said he's just arrived with his commander (Valindra), he's Captain Hanke.
 Told them that there was an alarm and a fire.
 Got the guards to leave but they ran into us so we jumped them.
 		- Wuffi snapped the neck of one of the guards.
 Sarranis burnt one of them in the face and killed him.
 Portshire knocked out one.
 Cass bonked Captain Billings out.
-		- 6 party + 3 new prisoners + 4 kids/Sebastian + 4 other npcs = 17 people. x.3 gal x 3 = 15.3 gallons, at least 3 water skins.
+		- 6 party + 3 new prisoners + 4 kids/Sebastian + 4 other npcs = 17 people. x.3 gal x 3 = 15.3 gallons (each skin = half a gallon) 30 water skins..
 Will die after 3 days of water.
 Starvation - a week or longer.
 		- The satyr had her tongue cut out.
 She's trusting.
+Freya.
+Gnomes.